poudelsangam77/COVID19_EDA_Project/README.md

 The project structure is organized as follows:

-COVID19_EDA_Project/
-├── data/
+COVID19_EDA_Project/ ├── data/
-│   ├── raw/               # Raw data files
-│   └── processed/         # Cleaned data files
+│ ├── raw/ # Raw data files (unprocessed, original datasets) │ └── processed/ # Cleaned data files (after pre-processing and transformation) ├── notebooks/
-├── notebooks/
-│   ├── data_cleaning.ipynb   # Notebook for cleaning data
-│   ├── exploratory_analysis.ipynb  # Notebook for exploratory analysis
-│   └── visualizations.ipynb  # Notebook for generating visualizations
-├── dashboard/               # (Optional) Dash app files for interactive visualizations ├── reports/
-│   └── visuals/            # Saved visualizations for reports
-├── .gitignore               # Git ignore file for system files and caches ├── LICENSE                  # License file for the project ├── README.md                # Project documentation └── requirements.txt         # Python dependencies
+│ ├── data_cleaning.ipynb # Notebook for cleaning raw data │ ├── exploratory_analysis.ipynb # Notebook for exploratory analysis and insights │ └── visualizations.ipynb # Notebook for generating visualizations like plots and graphs ├── dashboard/ # (Optional) Files for building interactive visualizations using Dash ├── reports/ │ └── visuals/ # Saved visualizations for reports and presentations (e.g., PNG, PDF) ├── .gitignore # Git ignore file to exclude unnecessary files and directories from version control ├── LICENSE # License file to define terms for project usage and distribution ├── README.md # Project documentation (this file) └── requirements.txt # List of required Python dependencies for the project

 ### **Folder Details**
 - **`data/raw/`**: Raw datasets that are downloaded and need processing.